 Thanks for the links, I would probably be interested in the ones with the pad (just in case), especially for my heavy days.

+Would you consider purchasing a sea sponge from another source, such as a hobby store instead of ordering the "sea pearls"?
 I hadn't really thought of it.
 I imagine that they would work the same.
 I've not compared density or anything, but now I might have to.

 Thanks so much for your info, while looking at the links, I saw one for homemade tampons, the outside looked like it was crocheted or knitted...
 I'll keep researching, it is an expense every month, and the problem always occurs, what to do with the used disposable tampons, flushing is bad, the only other option is tossing them in the trash, I would prefer a reusable product to save money, plumbing and landfills...